-Volume XVI Issue VIII Version I Year () A experts in the field.
-This information was developed and tested with 289 a sample from the Clothing and Textile industry.
-The data collected provided allows us to perform an in-depth 290 assessment of the companies and their contributions in the context.
-The first phase was conducted through a 291 qualitative exploration in the form of a stakeholder's meeting to find out "What are the Challenges that the 292 Clothing and Textile industry is facing on the labour market?" by collecting data from participants (experts) 293 already working in the sector.
-The second phase consisted of quantitative research questions which will measure 294 the relationship between the independent and dependent variables that have been identified in our literature 295 review with respect to Clothing and Textile companies.
-296
+The purpose of this two-phase, mixed methods purpose study explores the participant's views who are experts in the field.
+This information was developed and tested with a sample from the Clothing and Textile industry.
+The data collected provided allows us to perform an in-depth assessment of the companies and their contributions in the context.
+The first phase was conducted through a qualitative exploration in the form of a stakeholder's meeting to find out "What are the Challenges that the Clothing and Textile industry is facing on the labour market?" by collecting data from participants (experts) already working in the sector.
+The second phase consisted of quantitative research questions which will measure the relationship between the independent and dependent variables that have been identified in our literature review with respect to Clothing and Textile companies.

 The purpose of this concurrent mixed method approach helped to better understand the research problem by converging both qualitative data in terms of detailed views from experts in the field and quantitative data in terms of broad numeric trends data.
 In the study, a questionnaire with open-ended questions was also used as main instrument for interviews and observations gathering the views of experts in the field.
-At the same time, quantitative instruments were used to measure the relationship between independent variables and dependent variables within the companies.
+At the same time, quantitative instruments were used to measure the relationship between independent variables dependent variables within the companies.

-9 b) Questionnaire Design
+b) Questionnaire Design